Asrasal47/42-Philosophers/README.md

 # 42-Philosophers

 ## Introduction
-A program that solves the classic philosopher problem using threads and mutexes.
-The bonus is done using forks and semaphores instead.
 The mandatory part of this project asks us to solve the <a href='https://en.wikipedia.org/wiki/Dining_philosophers_problem'>dining philosophers problem</a> and implement a mutithreading solution.
 In order to better understand the solution that we are going to implement in this project I suggest you to read something about what a thread is and how multithreading works, I'll leave a couple of wikipedia references to start learning about these topics: